TheTallProgrammer/My-Portfolio-Site/README.md

 8. **📧 Email.js**
    Handles the contact form functionality, letting users shoot me an email directly from the site.

+9. **🛠️ GitKraken**
+   For version control, I use GitKraken to push/pull the repo.
+It simplifies git interactions (compared to GitHub Desktop or CLI), especially for large projects like this.
+GitKraken handles challenges like **Git LFS** (Large File Storage) seamlessly, making it a highly recommended tool for managing version control efficiently.

 ---

 ## 🚀 Getting Started